khmuhtadin/cliproxy-for-mac/README.md

 * **Helper Scripts & Shortcuts**: Generates easy-to-use aliases (`cp-login`, `cp-start`, `cp-update`) for your terminal.
 * **Droid Integration**: Automatically injects configurations for models like **Gemini 2.5 Pro**, **Qwen3**, **GLM 4.6**, **Kiro**, and more into `~/.factory/config.json`.

-## 📦 Quick Install for macOS

-Open your Terminal and run:

 ## 🎨 Enhanced Dashboard

 The installer now includes a **premium, modern dashboard** for monitoring and managing your CLIProxy server!